kunjee17/fnconf18-scaling-elmish-app/slides/index.md

     Cmd.ofSub sub
 ```

-' This is famous subscribe example.
+' This is a famous subscribe example.
 But it is way more powerful than this.
-Let's have an another example where it can be used.
+Let's have another example where it can be used.

 ---